aligator/gcode-viewer/README.md

 }
 ```

+The return type is an array to be able to also inject additional lines if needed.
+Also, as you can see in this example, you can alter the properties of the newLine.
+In this case to just hide it, you can set the radius to 0.

 You can use that for example to filter for specific line-types by parsing the line types out of
 the gcode in advance and then look them up in the onAddLine callback.